APNewsBreak: Ex-governor's phone seized in Flint water probe

 The warrants came after Hammoud this year reported that boxes of records were discovered in the basement of a state building, including phone extractions and a "trove" of other materials stored on hard drives that allegedly had not been turned over in response to the subpoenas.
 She sought long breaks in the criminal cases to look at the boxes and any other evidence, but judges declined to suspend the cases for six months.

-Flood was ousted as special prosecutor in April after leading the three-year investigation that led to charges against current or former government officials, including two members of Snyder's Cabinet.
+Flood was ousted as special prosecutor in April after leading the three-year investigation.
 Nobody in Snyder's office has been charged.

 Hammoud accused Flood of mishandling the production of records and other evidence collected from state agencies.
 He has defended his work, saying he acted professionally.